This is a suggested one-week travel itinerary to explore Nepal's Kathmandu Valley.

 - Sights, sounds and smells in Kathmandu local markets

 Kathmandu is the capital and the most populous city of Nepal.
-It is located in the Kathmandu Valley, a large valley in the high plateaus in central Nepal, at an altitude of 1,400 meters (4,600 feet).
+It is located in the Kathmandu Valley, which is a large valley in the high plateaus in central Nepal at an altitude of 1,400 meters (4,600 feet).
+It's a good idea to take it slow on your first day in Kathmandu to help your body adjust to the elevation.

 After arriving in Kathmandu settle into your hotel/hostel.
-Then walk to Kathmandu Darbar Square.
+It you're not too tired then walk to Kathmandu Durbar Square.
 It is one of the three Durbar (royal palace) Squares in the Kathmandu Valley, all of which are UNESCO world heritage sites.
-Durbar Square is an important site for Buddhist/Hindu rituals, royal events, kingly coronations, and holy ceremonies.
+Kathmandu Durbar Square is an important site for Buddhist/Hindu rituals, royal events, kingly coronations, and holy ceremonies.

 |